You can still remember the first days your small business was in operation.

 What Is It?

-- Live chat: Answer lead and customer queries anytime they pop up with live chat.
+- Live Chat: Answer lead and customer queries anytime they pop up with live chat.
 You may even rely on a bot to take care of this duty when your staff isn’t in the office.

 - Scheduling meetings: Just as you can with EngageBay’s free CRM, HubSpot also lets your customers schedule meetings with you automatically.
-Just confirm if the meeting works for your schedule and it’s set!
+Just confirm if the meeting works for your schedule, and it’s set!

-HubSpot integrates with many of the tools and apps you use every day to drive your small business.
+HubSpot CRM integrates with many of the tools and apps you use every day to drive your small business.
 Some of these are:

 - Seventh Sense

-The Marketing Hub, Sales Hub, and Service Hub all have three plans.
+The Marketing Hub, Sales Hub, and Service Hub have three plans.
 The Starter plan costs $50 a month or $600 a year and gives you 1,000 contacts.
-The Professional plan is $800 a month, or $9,600 a year for 1,000 contacts.
-If you want HubSpot’s most all-encompassing plan, that’s the Enterprise plan at $3,200 a month and $38,400 a year.
-You get up to 10,000 contacts.
+For 10,000 contacts, you pay $440 per month.

 Pros and Cons